-LingQ Review (2022): Helpful or Overhyped?
+LingQ Review: Helpful or Overhyped?
 What You Need to Know

 LingQ is an app that helps you learn a language through reading and listening to native content.
 One of its best features is that you can import your own content and automatically create new lessons.
-Overall, LingQ’s platform might be a little buggy and distracting in places, but it still provides solid value for its price.
+Overall, LingQ’s platform is a little buggy and difficult to navigate in places, but it provides solid value for its price.

 - Wide variety of languages